symfony/symfony-docs/guides/forms/overview.rst

 public or accessible through public getters and setters.

-Instead of passing the form instance directly to the view, we wrap it with an object that provides methods that help render the form with more flexibility (``$this['templating.form']->get($form)``).
+Instead of passing the form instance directly to the view, we wrap it with an object that provides methods that help to render the form with more flexibility (``$this['templating.form']->get($form)``).

 Let's create a simple template to render the form: